paul-jewell/docs/docs/projects/zig-a-zig-ah.md

 Name credit goes to [@9600](https://twitter.com/9600/), this had a much boring name before he suggested zig-a-zig-ah!

 ## Contact

-For general enquiries, suggestions and errors spotted: Email us at hello@this-domain.
+For general enquiries, suggestions and errors spotted: Email us at [hello@electrolama.com](mailto:hello@electrolama.com).
 Community contributions to these pages are very much encouraged so you could also send pull requests on the [documentation repo](https://github.com/electrolama/docs) (source of these pages) with your proposed changes.

-For support regarding Tindie purchases: support@this-domain.
+For support regarding Tindie purchases: [support@electrolama.com](mailto:support@electrolama.com).
+Please note that we do not monitor Github issues or third party forums for customer support.